bountykiller/corecpp/README.md

 Class for manipulating enums types as a list of flags

 ### command_line
-Classes intended for making parameters managment more easy.\
+Made from several classes intended for making parameters parsing and managment more easy.\
+They can handle
+ * having multiple options in both short or long format (the syntax of the value may depend on the format used)
+ * having options made of several values
-Can handle having multiple sub-commands.
+ * having multiple sub-commands.
+ * having several parameters passed at the end of the command line.

+Later it will also be able to validate the options using builtin or custom validators (not done yet)

 ### deferred
-A class for easing lazy function evaluation
+A class for easing lazy function evaluation.

 ### event
-Simple class to ease event-oriented programming
+Simple class to ease event-oriented programming.

+### TestU
+The library feature a framework for implementing unit-tests. \
+These tests are divised into unit tests, which are divised into tests fixtures, which in turn are subdivised into methods implementing tests or several tests cases. \
+ \
+In the end, this model allows an easy, yet efficient, implementation of unit tests.

 ## In-progress
 ### uuid